 And then there were times where I had to pick up the material manually by hand, or push and pull it.
 I was carrying around boxes of media for Hewlett Packard(HP), working for a company called Lionbridge Technologies.

 OH BOY, when I had to use a manual pallet jack or lift boxes to assemble or dissemble from a pallet. it was heavy and physical.
 I’m talking about each box of media(paper) being as small as 15 pounds and up to as much as 45lbs per box.
 Here’s an example of the smaller box size:

 This little box with 5 reams of paper in it would get heavy from time to time, and then there were boxes that were bigger.
 I had to use proper lifting techniques and back belts so I wouldn’t damage my back.
 But at some point, I made my back worse.

 So learn from me, and make sure you are lifting with your knees and not your back, at ALL times!
 And if you can’t, make sure someone else like your co-worker can take that responsibility.

 Likely you are a coach of a sports team, a personal trainer, or the student-athlete.
 There are ways to resolve your Lower Back Pain.

 Coaches are in constant activity, stationary and in movement.
 Your responsibility as a coach is to bring help and make sure someone else is learning the Activity being performed.
 I’ve been in your shoes, and I can tell you one thing…

-It’s much better to participate in a training then it is to just give direction.
+It’s much better to participate in training then it is to just give direction.
 Getting involved is much more fun.
-As a coach you are much more in line to cause a lower back pain because there was no stretching prior.
+As a coach, you are much more in line to cause lower back pain because there was no stretching prior.
 Any extended movement can be the one to do it.
 What you can look like the following

 When it comes to game time, that all too comfortable bench or chair on the sideline can be deceiving.
 Don’t sit for prolonged periods.
 If you happen to be sitting for over 10 minutes, get up to walk.
 Pace up and down the line.